boeckmann/asm6502/README.md

 	+(x+2)*5

-In the last example the unary + is only needed if used as an instruction argument to destinguish from 6502 indirect addressing mode.
+In the last example the unary + is only needed if used as an instruction argument to distinguish from 6502 indirect addressing mode.

 ### Current Program Counter
 The special symbol `@` evaluates to the current value of the program counter.
 It may not be confused with a local label, like `@abc`.

-## Line syntax
+## Line Syntax
 Each line may end with a comment started by a semicolon.

-At the beginning of a line a label may be specified if the line does not contain a variable definition.
+At the beginning of a line, a label may be specified if the line does not contain a variable definition.

 	start:              ; line consisting of a label
 	loop: BNE loop      ; label and instruction
 	msg:  .byte "Hello" ; label followed by a directive

-Variables are defined by giving the variable name followed by equal sign followed by an expression yielding a numeric value of type byte or word:
+Variables are defined by giving the variable name followed by an equal sign followed by an expression yielding a numeric value of type byte or word:

 	CHROUT = $FFD2